Ebola outbreak in five graphics

 In Uganda, mass gatherings including market days and prayers have been cancelled.

-Tackling the disease in the DR Congo, however, has been complicated by conflict - between January and May there were more than 40 attacks on health facilities.
+Tackling the disease in the DR Congo, however, has been complicated by conflict - between January and June there were more than 170 attacks on health workers and facilities.

 By Dominic Bailey, Lucy Rodgers and Wesley Stephenson